Prototypist1/FunctionFlow/ReadMe.md

 ### Dependency Injection Support

-Function Graph pairs very well with dependency injection.
-It allows you to not worry about feeding your graph with the right inputs.
-Instead, the graph just pulls whatever it needs from the container.
+Function Flow pairs very well with dependency injection.
+It allows you to not worry about feeding your flow with the right inputs.
+Instead, the flow just pulls whatever it needs from the container.

 The container is used as a fallback when wiring functions together.
 Required inputs that are not produced by any sub algorithms or included as parameters are pulled from the container.